19th-century domes: Religious and royal buildings

 The dome over the Basilica of San Gaudenzio (begun in 1577) in Novara, Italy, was built between 1844 and 1880.
 Revisions by the architect during construction transformed what was initially going to be a drum, hemispherical dome, and lantern 42.22 meters tall into a structure with two superimposed drums, an ogival dome, and a thirty meter tall spire reaching 117.5 meters.
 The architect, Alessandro Antonelli, who also built the Mole Antonelliana in Turin, Italy, combined Neoclassical forms with the vertical emphasis of the Gothic style.
 It has an internal diameter of 14 meters and an outer diameter of 22 meters.
 Although the two-shell dome cross section has arches very similar to a catenary and the thrust line is contained within the dome's masonry, the light and complex construction has had many stability problems.

 The 1881 Dutch rebuilding of the Baiturrahman Grand Mosque, destroyed during the Aceh War, introduced the Indian style dome in place of the previous traditional Indonesian tumpanf roof.

-A large dome was built in 1881–1882 over the circular courtyard of the Devonshire Royal Hospital in England with a diameter of 156 feet.
+A large dome was built in 1881–1882 over the circular courtyard of the Devonshire Royal Hospital in England with a diameter of 156 ft.
 It used radial trussed ribs with no diagonal ties.

 The dome of Pavia Cathedral, a building started in 1488, was completed with a large octagonal dome joined to the basilica plan of the church.

 Commercial buildings

 Although iron production in France lagged behind Britain, the government was eager to foster the development of its domestic iron industry.
 In 1808, the government of Napoleon approved a plan to replace the burnt down wooden dome of the Halle au Blé granary in Paris with a dome of iron and glass, the "earliest example of metal with glass in a dome".
 The dome was 37 meters in diameter and used 51 cast iron ribs to converge on a wrought iron compression ring 11 meters wide containing a glass and wrought iron skylight.
 The outer surface of the dome was covered with copper, with additional windows cut near the dome's base to admit more light during an 1838 modification.
 Cast-iron domes were particularly popular in France.

 In the United States, an 1815 commission to build the Baltimore Exchange and Custom House was awarded to Benjamin Henry Latrobe and Maximilian Godefroy for their design featuring a prominent central dome.
-The dome design was altered during construction to raise its height to 115 feet by adding a tall drum and work was completed in 1822.
+The dome design was altered during construction to raise its height to 115 ft by adding a tall drum and work was completed in 1822.
 Signals from an observatory on Federal Hill were received at an observation post in the dome, providing early notice of arriving merchant vessels.
 The building was demolished in 1901–2.

-The Coal Exchange in London, by James Bunning from 1847 to 1849, included a dome 18 meters wide made from 32 iron ribs cast as single pieces.
+The Coal Exchange in London, by James Bunstone Bunning from 1847 to 1849, included a dome 18 meters wide made from 32 iron ribs cast as single pieces.
 It was demolished in the early 1960s.